friends-of-presta/who-we-are/README.md

-# Friends of PrestaShop
+# Friends of Presta

-This repository presents Friends of PrestaShop community, its missions, intents and publics.
+This repository presents Friends of Presta community, its missions, intents and publics.

-## Publics
+## People

 We are PrestaShop integrators and developers, working together on modules, themes and additional resources.